energysistem/manuals/39052-MP3 Running/en/13-pedometer.md

 While pressing the NEXT button, you can access to the distance traveled in meters and the time of measurement.
 To return to the previous screen hold the PREVIOUS button.

-This function also incorporates chronometer.
+This function also incorporates stopwatch.
 Press the VOL + button to access it.

 If you want to finish measuring your footsteps press the PLAY / PAUSE button.
 You can also save your data by pressing the MENU button; which you will find in PRACTICES along with its date and time.